-This blog will look at rules, regulations, and rights around broadcasting live sports.
+This blog post will look at rules, regulations, and rights around broadcasting live sport.
 There are various intellectual property considerations to take into account when broadcasting anything.

-This article will cover who owns the broadcast video, the Right of Privacy, licensing publicity rights in sports.
-Then, we’ll finish up with the rights regarding the location that filming took place.
+In this article, we’ll cover who owns the broadcast video, the Right of Privacy, and licensing publicity rights in sports.
+Then, we’ll finish up with the rights regarding the location where filming took place.
 With so much on the line, it’s important to know the involved rights to broadcast live sports or stream them.

-This blog aims to simplify this topic for newcomers to the topic.
-Unless otherwise noted, this focuses on a U.S.-based audience.
+Also, a note that this post aims to simplify this topic for newcomers to the topic.
+Unless otherwise noted, this focuses on streaming solutions for a U.S.-based audience.

 Who holds the rights to a broadcast live stream?

-However, you may not even realize you’re signing away rights.
-When you broadcast using a service like YouTube or Facebook, you grant those companies rights to use your content any way they choose.
-You don’t lose any of YOUR rights but YouTube gains the same rights for your video.
+However, you may not even realize when you’re signing away rights.
+When you broadcast using a service like YouTube or Facebook, you grant those companies the right to use your content any way they choose.
+You don’t lose any of your rights, but rather YouTube gains the same rights over your video.

-At DaCast, even after your content has been broadcast, the original broadcaster still owns the video and all rights to it.
-This is one important reason to use a professional streaming solution such as DaCast.
+At Dacast, even after your content has broadcast live, the original broadcaster still owns the video and all rights to it.
+This is one important reason to use a professional streaming solution such as Dacast.
 All rights for your content remain in your hands, without 3rd-party branding or outside marketing.

 “Right of Publicity”

-The Right of Publicity, sometimes called “personality rights,” protects against unauthorized uses of a person’s name or likeliness for commercial purposes.
-Do note, however, the Right of Publicity can change state to state in the US.
-The law also varies country by country.
+The Right of Publicity, sometimes called “personality rights,” protects against unauthorized uses of a person’s name or likeness for commercial purposes.
+Do note, however, the Right of Publicity can change state to state in the U.S. The law also varies country by country.

-In California, for example, pictures of crowds, such as public streets or sporting events, is not in violation of the law as long as “no person is singled out.”
-Any person whose name or image is both singled out and is used to sell products may claim a misappropriation of rights.
+In California, for example, photos of crowds, such as public streets or sporting events, are not in violation of the law as long as “no person is singled out.”
+Any person whose name or image is both singled out and is used to sell products may claim misappropriation of rights.

-So how do you legally use people’s likeness for broadcast live streaming sports?
+So, how do you legally use someone’s likeness for broadcast live stream sports events?

 Typically, any sports team that broadcasts their match requires all players, coaches, referees, and other personnel to sign a licensing agreement with the team or league itself.
-This then allows the team or league to negotiate directly and collectively with broadcasters around rights to record and distribute or broadcast live sports.
+With this contract in place, the team or league can negotiate directly and collectively with broadcasters around the rights to record and distribute or broadcast live sports.

-If you broadcast live sports, know that it is your responsibility to ensure licensing agreements are signed and in place.
+The takeaway: If you broadcast live sports, know that that it’s your responsibility to ensure licensing agreements are signed and in place.

 Any business that seeks to broadcast live club or professional sporting events should always seek approval from the league or organization.

 The sports team or league owns the exclusive rights to any game or event they organize.
 Because this material is licensed and copyrighted, users cannot stream or broadcast these games and events on streaming platforms.
 Why not?
-The usage and broadcasting rights do not belong to them in the first place.
+The usage and broadcasting rights do not belong to the user in the first place.
 Note that this is true even with platforms like Dacast, where you do retain rights over your content.

 Youth sports are increasingly popular.
-And as streaming becomes more common, broadcast live streaming youth sports is rising as well.
-But anytime you are dealing with minors as a business, you should be extra cautious.
-So what about legal rights and dangers for broadcasting youth sports?
+And as streaming solutions become more common, broadcast live stream sports with youth athletes are on the rise as well.
+But anytime you are dealing with minors as a business, you need to be extra cautious.
+In particular, what should you know about legal rights and dangers for broadcasting youth sports?

 Venues in which sports take place are often owned by businesses with their own policies and rights.
-You need to inform these businesses of commercial activities taking place on their premises, including broadcast live streaming sports.
-Before broadcasting in a private place, it is best to ask for and receive permission to do so.
-Ideally, this should be in writing.
+You need to inform these businesses of commercial activities taking place on their premises, including broadcast live stream sports events.

 It’s essential to stream with a professional streaming solutions platform to secure all rights to your broadcasts.
-Not yet streaming with DaCast, and ready to give our platform a try?
-Sign up below and enjoy all our features free for 30 days (no credit card required)!
+Not yet streaming with Dacast, and ready to give our platform a try?
+Sign up below and enjoy all our features free for 14 days (no credit card required)!

 For exclusive offers and live streaming tips, you can also join our LinkedIn group.
 Still have questions, comments, or feedback?
 Let us know in the comment section below, and we’ll get back to you.
 We love to hear from our readers!